dtorban/cinema_quest/README.md

 #Cinema Quest
 ##Version 1.0
 ​
 An interactive visual tool for querying Cinema Database ensembles.
+[Detailed Description of Tool](https://tf.lanl.gov/ctf/code/git/projects.aesist_open/scm.quest/file/images/doc/quest_details.png)

 ##Developer Information
 Quest was developed by Dan Orban (dtorban@umn.edu) in the summer of 2017 as part of the